 In slavery (or indebtedness) to Christ but freedom from sin, there are benefits and responsibilities.
 The moment you accept Jesus Christ as your Lord and Savior, you automatically have access to multiple types of freedom.
 You are free from death, disease, sin, evil spirits, lack, and the world’s systems.
 At the same time, we are required to do one extremely hard task for the rest of our lives: Be the best representative for Christ that we can be.

 Being a great Christ Representative means that we “cannot serve two masters” by still willfully living in sin (our former master) while proclaiming freedom.
 It also means that to be a great representative, we also must look attractive for other people to even want to be free.
 We have to reflect God’s goodness while showing others why Christ’s life is the example to follow.
 Freedom has its responsibilities but also its perks.

-Over the next couple weeks, I will be talking about the benefits and responsibilities in Christ.
-I will go into what it means to be free and the lessons I am still learning from the process.
 If you have any ideas or thoughts you would like to share, please leave them in the comments below.

 Turn Your Brightness Up!!